Anovia/partner-api-docs/README.md

-POST    |/leads                                 |Create a new lead GET     |/leads                                 |Returns a collection of leads GET     |/leads/:id                             |Returns a lead by it's id PUT     |/leads/:id                             |Allows updating a lead's tags.
+POST    |/leads                                 |Create a new lead GET     |/leads                                 |Returns a collection of leads GET     |/leads/:id                             |Returns a lead by it's id GET     |/leads/:id/tags                        |Returns a lead's tags object PUT     |/leads/:id/tags                        |Allows updating a lead's tags.
 All other edits will be ignored.
 When using PUT, existing tags will be updated, new tags will be added.
 Updates to merchant/lead tags are distinct operations, so if you want to update a lead's tags and it's merchants, you would need to make those calls separately.
 GET     |/leads/:id/merchants                   |Returns all merchants for a specific lead

 ### Lead Schema